Observation of Galactic center in the sub-MeV gamma-ray band with electron-tracking Compton camera: Methods

 The diffuse source distribution $S^{E}(l,b)$ and the point sources $P^{E}(l,b)$ can, in principle, be determined by unfolding Eq.~(\ref{eq:conv}).
 However, due to the limited angular resolution, our data do not allow for a reliable separation of individual point sources.
-To address this, we adopted external source catalogs: the Swift-BAT catalog for the energy range 150--250~keV and the INTEGRAL source catalog for 250--600~keV.
-On the other hand, a fully model-independent reconstruction of the diffuse component $S^{E}(l,b)$ is statistically limited due to the low event counts.
+To address this, we adopted external source catalogs, namely the Swift-BAT catalog for the energy range 150--250~keV and the INTEGRAL source catalog for 250--600~keV.
+The low event counts preclude a fully model-independent reconstruction of the diffuse component $S^{E}(l,b)$.
 Therefore, in this analysis, we tested three simplified emission models: ($\mathrm{i}$) a single point-like source at the Galactic center, ($\mathrm{ii}$) a multi-component model, and ($\mathrm{iii}$) a symmetric 2-dimensional (2D) Gaussian model.
-The multi-component model includes a narrow bulge, a broad bulge, a low surface-brightness disk, and a central point source, with relative intensities and spatial extents fixed according to Ref.~\cite{Siegert_2016}.
+The multi-component model includes a narrow bulge, a broad bulge, a low surface-brightness disk, and a central point source, with relative intensities and spatial extents fixed to the values reported in Ref.~\cite{Siegert_2016}.
 The symmetric 2D Gaussian model is centered at $(l,b)=(0^{\circ},0^{\circ})$, with a common longitudinal and latitudinal width $\sigma_{\mathrm{sym}}=\sigma_{l}=\sigma_{b}$.
 In both the single point-like source and multi-component models, the total photon flux in each energy bin was treated as a free parameter, while in the symmetric 2D Gaussian model both the total photon flux and $\sigma_{\mathrm{sym}}$ were treated as free parameters.